 The minister is happy to meet with anyone who is interested in finding out about faith and church membership.
 Bible Study groups take place and these are open to all.

-Grace and peace be with us all,
+Easter Grace and Joy be with us all